ducky0518/NES_Unheader/README.md

 ## Troubleshooting

 * **Antivirus False Positives:** Occasionally, antivirus software might flag executables created by PyInstaller as suspicious.
 This is usually a false positive.
 If this occurs, you may need to add an exception for the file in your antivirus settings.
-* **Application Fails to Start (from .exe):** If the packaged `.exe` doesn't start or crashes immediately, try building it without the `--windowed` option first (`pyinstaller --onefile your_script_name.py`).
-Run this version from a command prompt; it may display error messages that can help diagnose the issue (e.g., missing files or unhandled exceptions).

 ## Disclaimer